apifortress/Bloodhound-modules/hazelcast/README.md

 ### UpstreamHazelcastActor

-This upstream, by behaving as a Hazelcast server, will allow connection tunnelling between this instance of AFtheM and a remote instance, working as a Hazelcast client.
+This upstream, by behaving as a Hazelcast server, will allow connection tunnelling between this instance of Bloodhound and a remote instance, working as a Hazelcast client.

 **class:** `com.apifortress.afthem.modules.hazelcast.actors.proxy.UpstreamHazelcastActor`